openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 ### Build your Open Enclave solution.

 Ubuntu containers are used to configure and build.
 The build task will invoke docker and leverage project dockerfiles.
-The container can be built by:
+The build the Azure IoT Edge Module:

 1. Right click on `modules/<solution-name>/module.json`
 1. Select `Build IoT Edge Module Image`
-1. Select `ls1012`, `arm32v7-qemu` or `aarch64-qemu` from Platform picker
+1. Select `ls1012`, `arm32v7-qemu` or `aarch64-qemu` from the Platform picker

 ### Deploy your Open Enclave solution.

-Deploying your Azure IoT Edge container project is fairly simple:
+Deploying your Azure IoT Edge Module project is fairly simple:

 1. Right click on `modules/<solution-name>/module.json`
 1. Select `Build and Push IoT Edge Module Image`
-1. Select `ls1012`, `arm32v7-qemu` or `aarch64-qemu` from Platform picker
+1. Select `ls1012`, `arm32v7-qemu` or `aarch64-qemu` from the Platform picker

 Azure IoT Edge deployment template files have been provided.
 To create a new deployment configuration based on the current settings in `module.json`: